Kitchen Divas

 It can be made to feed an army or just one.
 As cheap or expensive as you want to make it.
 More or less calories.
 You get to make all of the decisions.
 Her technique is what is important.

-If you enjoy old-fashioned holiday recipes like this, you need to check out this recipe for Grandma's Chocolate Eggnog Pudding Cake and Grandma's Chocolate Orange Bundt Cake.
+If you enjoy old-fashioned holiday recipes like this, you need to check out this recipe for Old-Fashioned Rice Pudding and Grandma's Chocolate Orange Bundt Cake.

 They perfect to any special occasion meal such as Mom's Old Fashioned Stovetop Pot Roast or Holiday Roast Beef or Sweet Balsamic Pork Roast.